fpdf-easytable/simple_unit_test/README.md

     the class $class at the position $position.

     The idea is to inject a callback function to help you to monitor variables inside a method.
-    The output of the call back is captured and display in the Spy log section.
+    The output of the callback is captured and display in the Spy log section.

 *Parameters*